Better Call Saul: Season 3 (2017)

 AMC announced on March 15, 2016, that Better Call Saul was renewed for a 10-episode third season, which premiered April 10, 2017, and concluded on June 19, 2017.

-In 2003, the results of the disciplinary hearing have Jimmy's law license suspended and Chuck's hypersensitivity condition is revealed to be psychosomatic.
+In 2003, Jimmy's law license is suspended as a result of the disciplinary hearing, and Chuck's hypersensitivity condition is revealed to be psychosomatic.
 After Jimmy sabotages Chuck's insurance, Howard urges him to retire, but Chuck sues HHM in spite.
 Howard buys him out of the firm, leading Chuck to commit suicide.
 Gus prevents Hector's assassination, and Mike attacks Hector's trucks to steal $250,000 on Gus's orders.
 To launder the money, Gus arranges for Mike's hire as a contracted security consultant at Madrigal.
 Hector plans to take over the business of Nacho's father, so his son attempts to kill Hector by sabotaging his angina medication.
 Hector suffers a stroke during a confrontation with cartel lieutenant Juan Bolsa, which renders him comatose.

 In 2010, Gene points mall security guards towards a shoplifter during his lunch break.
 Later, a stressed Gene suddenly collapses during his work.